What Is Health Insurance?

 Health insurance policies may not cover certain medical costs and treatments.
 These are known as exclusions.
 It is important to know what isn't covered under your policy in order to avoid any problems in the future.

-• Permanent Exclusions Of Health Insurance
+Permanent Exclusions of Health Insurance

 A permanent exclusion is a situation or condition that does not fall within the scope of the insurance policy and will not be covered.
 This means that any costs associated with a permanent exclusion will be your responsibility, not the insurance company’s.

-Types Of Permanent Exclusions
+Types of Permanent Exclusions

 • Standard Permanent Exclusions